 Dr. Heather Castleden

-Dr. Castleden holds the Canada Research Chair in Reconciling Relations for Health, Environments, and Communities and is a jointly-appointed Associate Professor in the Department of Geography and Planning and the Department of Public Health Sciences at Queen’s University.
+Dr. Castleden holds the Canada Research Chair in Reconciling Relations for Health, Environments, and Communities and is an Associate Professor in the Department of Geography at Queen’s University.

 As a broadly trained health geographer, Dr. Castleden mainly undertakes community-based participatory research in partnership with Indigenous peoples in Canada on issues that are important to them and fall within her programmatic areas of expertise: the nexus of culture, place, and power; and health equity through social and environmental justice lenses.
 Since 2009, she has been the Director of the Health, Environment, and Communities Research Lab (www.heclab.com), a vibrant community of research associates, trainees, and staff.